3 DAYS FROM $1,299

 Upon arrival, take some time to rest and familiarize yourself with your surroundings before joining your Expedition Leader on an orientation walk and Welcome Dinner at the hotel this evening.

-Montevideo in panoramic view, embarking the ms Fridtjof Nansen
+View Montevideo in panorama then embark the m/s Fridtjof Nansen

-Relax onboard with two days at sea — and be on the lookout for whales!
+Relax onboard with two days at sea — be on the lookout for whales!

 Venture into Patagonian Argentina today when we make landfall in Puerto Madryn, which is renowned for the southern right whales that frequent the region from June to mid-December.
 Join your Expedition Leader for a walk through the town, embark on a variety of optional excursions — including kayaking, wildlife viewing, and more — or explore on your own.
 Perhaps you’ll visit Punta Tombo, home to some 250,000 entertaining and adorable penguins, which you can view up-close alongside guanacos, rheas, and elephant seals.